Hermann-web/blog/docs/blog/posts/software-and-tools/dev/mkdocs/mkdocs-get-started.md

 This guide is your gateway to exploring MkDocs' user-friendly approach.
 You'll uncover how this tool streamlines the creation of polished and organized documentation for all your projects.
 Let's dive in and harness MkDocs' straightforwardness for your documentation needs.

 <!-- more -->

 ## Comparing Documentation Tools

 When it comes to documenting projects, various tools offer unique features and complexities.
 Let's explore a few:

-- **Sphinx**: Known for its robustness and flexibility, Sphinx is powerful but can be intricate for beginners due to its configuration requirements.
+- __Sphinx__: Known for its robustness and flexibility, Sphinx is powerful but can be intricate for beginners due to its configuration requirements.

-- **Docusaurus**: Ideal for creating user-centric documentation with React, but might feel overwhelming for those unfamiliar with JavaScript frameworks.
+- __Docusaurus__: Ideal for creating user-centric documentation with React, but might feel overwhelming for those unfamiliar with JavaScript frameworks.

-- **GitBook**: Offers a user-friendly interface, yet its extensive feature set might be more than needed for straightforward documentation needs.
+- __GitBook__: Offers a user-friendly interface, yet its extensive feature set might be more than needed for straightforward documentation needs.

-- **MkDocs**: Unlike some other tools, MkDocs stands out for its simplicity.
+- __MkDocs__: Unlike some other tools, MkDocs stands out for its simplicity.
 It's based on Markdown, a plain text format, making it incredibly easy to use.
 With MkDocs, creating professional documentation feels straightforward and hassle-free.

 ## MkDocs: Embracing Simplicity

 MkDocs adopts Markdown, a plain text format widely accessible and intuitive for beginners.
 Its minimalistic approach enables users to focus on content creation without getting lost in complex configurations.

-### Features of MkDocs:
+### Features of MkDocs

-- **Simple Configuration**: MkDocs requires minimal setup, with a straightforward configuration file.
+- __Simple Configuration__: MkDocs requires minimal setup, with a straightforward configuration file.
-- **User-Friendly**: Its Markdown-based structure simplifies content creation for all levels of users.
+- __User-Friendly__: Its Markdown-based structure simplifies content creation for all levels of users.
-- **Live Preview**: Offers a live preview of documentation, ensuring instant visual feedback.
+- __Live Preview__: Offers a live preview of documentation, ensuring instant visual feedback.
-- **Extensibility**: While basic, MkDocs supports various themes and plugins for enhanced functionality.
+- __Extensibility__: While basic, MkDocs supports various themes and plugins for enhanced functionality.

 MkDocs excels in providing a straightforward and efficient way to create professional documentation without overwhelming users with unnecessary complexities.
 It's the perfect choice for those seeking a quick and easy documentation solution.